 ACLU sues over Arizona 'revenge porn' bill

-The ACLU alleges in a federal lawsuit filed Tuesday that the law is so broadly written that it can make any person who distributes or displays a nude image without explicit permission guilty of a felony.
+The civil rights group said the law can make any person who distributes or displays a nude image without explicit permission guilty of a felony.
 The group says that violates the First Amendment.

-Gov. Jan Brewer signed the measure into law in April after it unanimously passed the Senate and House.
+Gov. Jan Brewer signed House Bill 2515 into law in April after it unanimously passed the Senate and House.

 Republican Rep. J.D.
 Mesnard of Chandler crafted the bill in response to the growth of "revenge porn" posted online by jilted lovers.
 The typical scenario is of a person taking nude photos to share with their lover, and after a breakup having the lover post it online in an act of revenge.

 Mesnard said he doubts any prosecutor would use the law as the ACLU imagines but is willing to change it to provide exemptions "as long as it's not opening Pandora's box."

 "It seems incredible to believe that a prosecutor is going to go after something like that unless he wants to end his career," Mesnard said.
 "Because that's obviously not what the intent of the bill is."

 Pochoda said Arizona prosecutors have a history of threatening to do just that.
 And he said the mere fear of being prosecuted will stop many from taking the chance of facing a felony charge.

 "There's clearly some puritanical urges amongst the prosecutorial folks, including against any demonstrations of nudity, even if it's not with a malicious intent," Pochoda said.
 "I have no doubt there will be very likely prosecutors who will like to, some who will.
 And nobody should be put in the position of taking that risk of being prosecuted for what is otherwise protected speech and expression."